 - Planners have identified Quinlan Park Rd south of Country Trails Ln as being a candidate for future widening (possibly as far south as River Ridge Elementary).
 This would not change the amount of traffic that flows along the road, but would allow for improved capacity to evacuate during an emergency and reduce backups during heavy morning school traffic.
 This future improvement is part of the Travis County Blueprint and could be included in a future bond.
 The community would have a chance to weigh in on support and the details including the design, proximity to homes, etc before any project would be pursued.

 - Instead of continuing to pursue Route F as an open road, a permanently closed road would be an alternative.
 This was cited by Commissioner Daugherty during the Commissioner’s Court meeting referencing a conversation he had with Mr. Thompto of SRNA.
 In order to guarantee that the road remains closed and to encourage this non-preferred option from the County’s perspective may require a minority stake in the project such as a nominal contribution toward improvements from the community.
 This option only makes sense if the community feels it would provide clear benefits.
 If we want this option, our community would need to bring it forward.
 It is not clear the community has the appetite for revisiting route F as a closed road at this time, but this option is available as an alternative should the County re-introduce the open Route F idea in the future as planned.

-Why do we need a new road / why via Flat Top Ranch Rd?
+Why do we need a new road for evacuation / why off of Flat Top Ranch Rd?

 The SRNA Board met with Travis County, traffic engineers and the Fire Marshal in May, 2019 after the Open House to review the need for additional access and the alternatives that have been explored.
 This meeting was prompted by on-going question from the public questioning the need for additional capacity and specifically questions about what impact additional capacity would have in the event of an emergency.
 This was our Board summary: